Fifth Ward, Houston: 1990s and onward

 Japhet, a section of the Fifth Ward at Emile Street at Clinton Drive (two blocks east of Hirsch Road/Waco Street), was the Houston Press 2004 "Best Hidden Neighborhood."
 The article stated "Say the words "Fifth Ward" to most Houstonians, and they'll think crime, poverty and desperation."
 The article added that Japhet is "more like a village than anything else -- fragrant organic gardens are everywhere, bursting with vegetables, fruits and flowers, and the whole neighborhood comes together for a big party every full moon."

 In 2007 the Fifth Ward was one of several Houston neighborhoods with a high concentration of felons.
 During that year a debate regarding the ownership of the historic Evergreen Negro Cemetery in the Fifth Ward continued.
 Some Hurricane Katrina evacuees also moved from Southwest Houston and lived in other parts of Houston such as the Fifth Ward.

 In 2020 a survey concluded that 43% of area families had at least one member diagnosed with cancer.

 Demographics

 In 2015 the Greater Fifth Ward Super Neighborhood had 19,687 residents.
 48% were Black, 46% were Hispanic, 4% were White, and 1% each was Asian and others.
 In 2000 the super neighborhood had 22,211 residents.
 63% were non-Hispanic black, 35% were Hispanic, and 1% were non-Hispanic white; the percentages of non-Hispanic Asians and others were zero.

-In 1870 16% of the African Americans in Houston lived in the Fifth Ward, and in 1910 21% of the African Americans in Houston lived in the Fifth Ward.
+In 1870, 16% of the African Americans in Houston lived in the Fifth Ward; this rose to 21% by 1910.